 If parents hold different views on any contentious issue, Tailor says that can cause strife, citing a recent Toronto Star article about a Toronto father who launched a legal battle to have his children vaccinated against the wishes of his ex-wife.

 The Star reports a family law arbitrator earlier ruled in the ex-wife’s favour, stating that “choosing not to vaccinate is not illegal, negligent nor immoral.
 It is a personal choice.”

-While Tailor says parents should be informed by medical evidence about vaccines — the article states that the World Health Organization has declared vaccine hesitancy one of the top 10 global health threats in 2019 — she urges them to find ways to effectively deal with whatever issues they are facing.
+Vaccine hesitancy is one of the top 10 global health threats in 2019, according to the World Health Organization.
+She urges them to find ways to effectively deal with whatever issues they are facing.

 “Both parties have the opportunity to take a contentious issue, and turn it into something that’s less combative,” she says.

 “At the end of the day, the responsibility lies with the parents about how they’re going to effectively co-parent,” Tailor says.

 The court will always look at what is in the best interest of the child.

 “The law is structured to maximize the amount of time that both parents get with their child,” Tailor says.